Dodhon/Projects/README.md

-# Winter-2022-Projects
+# Projects

-This is a collection of the projects I have worked on during my winter break in 2022.
+This is a collection of my projects.